navnorth/wp-nn-docker/docker/wp-content/plugins/wp-media-category-management/README.txt

 10. The post page showing the results of the example using the [wp-mcm category="mediafoto,medialogo"] shortcode.

 == Changelog ==

+= 1.9.7 =
+* Tested for WP 5.4.1.
+* Added option to disable filter for media with Gutenberg blocks

+= 1.9.6 =
+* Tested for WP 5.4.0.
+* Added support for adding media with Gutenberg blocks

+= 1.9.5 =
+* Tested for WP 5.3.2.
+* Fixed deprecated use of screen_icon()
+* Implemented notice function to ask for help

 = 1.9.4 =
 * Tested for WP 5.1.1.